Click the map to get directions from your location.

 Many people ask about receipts for tax purposes.
 The library will issue a receipt for the number of items donated, but cannot assign a monetary value to donations.

-Simply fill out this form.
+Simply fill out this form and pay a $20 membership fee.

 Click on the “My Account” link on the lefthand side of the library’s website and enter your library card number and pin number.
 To renew items, on the “Account Overview” page, click on the “Items Out” link.
 Check the boxes of the items you would like to renew and click on the “renew” box.
 If an item cannot be renewed, a message will appear in red type.
 Any items that do renew will show a new due date.
 To reserve an item, click on the gray “search” box at the top of the page.
 On the item record page, click on “Request Item” on lower right hand side of the page.
 Items whose status is “Checked in” may not be reserved.